'It Was Chaos': Man Saves Girl's Life After Car Crashes Into Salem, NH Home

 “The father came out of the house screaming that he just killed my little girl.
 I saw the blood squirting out of her neck, so I knew she was still with us,” Demers said.

 It wasn’t the car that hit five-year-old Giuliana.
-Investigators say the driver, 37-year old Scott Dowd had been drinking and was going so fast he took out a neighbor’s mailbox post, catapulting it through the house.
+Investigators say the driver, 37-year old Scott Dowd, had been drinking and was going so fast he took out a neighbor’s mailbox post, catapulting it through the house.

 Demers took his shirt off and applied pressure to the girl’s neck.
 “When the doctor came over, he asked me, let me see the neck.
 I said no way.
 It’s squirting.
-He said don’t move your hand at all,” Demers said.READ MORE: More Flexibility Needed For Childcare As Hybrid Work Continues, State Report Says
+He said don’t move your hand at all,” Demers said.READ MORE: Hit And Run Driver Strikes Woman's Car, Sending Her Crashing Into Wilmington Home

 It was a move that likely saved Giuliana’s life before she was medflighted to Tufts Medical Center in Boston.